 The maintenance bond amount is usually 100% of the contract amount and covers a period of time (usually 12 to 24 months) after the work is completed for maintenance issues.
 Many contract owners are governmental entities and they often require a maintenance bond and a final inspection before they will release the bond.

 Contract owners may have their own bond form which usually includes the maintenance requirements, the amount of the bond (penal sum), the period of time the bond will cover, and bond enforcement.
 The maintenance bond form language must be acceptable to the surety, and in instances where the project owner does not have a bond form, the surety can provide a generic bond form.

 At the end of the bond term, the maintenance responsibility is then usually assumed or transferred to the contract owner.

 There are many examples of maintenance bonds available for general improvements, erosion and sediment control, subdivision infrastructure improvements, highway restoration, new build projects and more available on the internet.

-Premiums for maintenance bonds vary in cost and are dependent on many factors including the amount of the bond, the original amount of the contract, the bond language and personal and business financial statements.To apply for a Maintenance Bond UNDER $250K, please fax these completed forms to 404‑351‑3237.
+The premium that you pay for a Maintenance Bond will vary in cost and will be dependent on factors including the amount of the bond, the original amount of the contract, the bond language and personal and business financial statements.To apply for a Maintenance Bond UNDER $250K, please fax these completed forms to 404‑351‑3237.